25 terms you should know to understand the climate change conversation

 Just like it sounds like, renewable energy is energy generated from renewable resources, such as the sun, geothermal heat, rain, tides, or wind.
 Renewables are the fastest-growing source of energy in the U.S., increasing a full 100% from 2000 to 2018, and accounted for more than 17% of the net U.S. electricity generation in 2018.
 President Biden's infrastructure plan makes renewables a key component of America's energy economy.

-Mitigation is done to reduce the intensity of something; in the case of climate change, this could be anything from planting trees to decrease levels of carbon dioxide in the atmosphere to harnessing renewable energies to decrease humans’ reliance on fossil fuels.
+Mitigation is done to reduce the intensity of something; in the case of climate change, this could be anything from planting trees to decrease levels of CO2 in the atmosphere to harnessing renewable energies to decrease humans’ reliance on fossil fuels.
 In August 2019, the cities of Austin, Texas, and Seattle, Washington, passed ordinances designed to mitigate climate change.
 Seattle established its own iteration of the Green New Deal and Austin declared a climate change emergency.